openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 **Evergreen**

-So Tumbleweed is bleeding edge, which is great if youâ€™re a developer or enthusiast who
+So Tumbleweed is bleeding edge, which is great if you’re a developer or enthusiast who
       wants to keep your system up to date.
 On the other end of the scale, stability and long term support, another project has surfaced in openSUSE over the last weeks: [Project Evergreen](http://www.rosenauer.org/blog/2010/11/30/community-powered-long-term-support-for-opensuse/).
 Project Evergreen is about the opposite of Tumbleweed: take a stable release and maintain it with security updates for a longer time than openSUSE usually does.
 At this point, Evergreen is in its infancy and still needs quite a lot of details to be sorted out.
 The first goal would be to [support openSUSE 11.1](http://www.rosenauer.org/blog/2011/01/03/opensuse-project-evergreen/) which went out of official support on Januari 1st.
-The team aims to keep 11.1 alive as long as possible â€“ something which depends on the number of contributors.
-A goal would be reach a lifetime of 3 years but itâ€™s unclear if that is possible for 11.1 already.
+The team aims to keep 11.1 alive as long as possible – something which depends on the number of contributors.
+A goal would be reach a lifetime of 3 years but it’s unclear if that is possible for 11.1 already.
       The team initially wants to concentrate on providing support for the most important components like the kernel and other low-level software, mostly server packages as desktop users usually prefer more recent software.
 This will allow system admins who for example do not have physical access to their servers to delay the risky upgrade of their OS by another year or so.

-Currently the team is investigating whatâ€™s needed to take over the full maintenance and
+Currently the team is investigating what’s needed to take over the full maintenance and
       how to prepare and distribute the updates to the users.
-The issue is that OBS doesnâ€™t currently support the patch creation work flow and so they cannot use the usual procedures and techniques to get patches to the users yet.
-Moreover, this is a difficult and very long-term commitment â€“ it is important to have a serious team to be able to pull this off.
+The issue is that OBS doesn’t currently support the patch creation work flow and so they cannot use the usual procedures and techniques to get patches to the users yet.
+Moreover, this is a difficult and very long-term commitment – it is important to have a serious team to be able to pull this off.
 There is a lot of work ahead, so help would be appreciated.
 Join the [Evergreen mailinglist](http://lists.rosenauer.org/mailman/listinfo/evergreen) if you want to get involved!

-**FigureÂ 3.Â by misterfreak on Flickr**
+**Figure 3. by misterfreak on Flickr**

 <table cellpadding="0" cellspacing="0" border="0" width="50%" summary="manufactured viewport for HTML img" ><tr >
 <td align="center" >![by misterfreak on Flickr](/wp-content/uploads/2010/12/3065448236_fcf08f7c69_z.jpg)